Best-Verie/alu-interview/README.md

-# ALU Technical Interviews Preparations
+# ALU Technical Interviews Preparationssssss

 This repository contains resources to help you prepare for technical interviews at African Leadership University (ALU).
 It includes coding challenges, interview tips, and guidance on common interview formats.